 The Stockbridge Library Has (Temporarily) Moved!

-The renovation of our beloved building began in Fall 2014 and is expected to last about 10-12 months.
-In the meantime, please visit us at our new, temporary homes:
+The renovation of our beloved building began in Fall 2014 and is expected to be complete in early 2016.
+In the meantime, please visit us at our temporary homes:

 Library: Stockbridge Station, 2 Depot Street (beginning August 1, 2014)